 Our team is thinking about a rescue mission, but we also learned that the crash made the space station move!
 We know the collision caused the pod to move in the opposite direction, but is the pod faster, the same speed, or slower than the space station?
 How far away from the space station is the pod?
 How fast is the pod moving?
 Is a rescue mission possible?
 Once again, we need your help with our questions!

-Record your initial ideas by answering these questions.
+Record your initial ideas by answering these questions:

-Record your militar races by anomering mose questioner If two objects crash into each other, what happens?
+If two objects crash into each other, what happens?
 Are both objects affected?
 How?
-If you can, g an example to support your ideas. give
+If you can, give an example to support your ideas.